NLnetLabs/rpki-doc/source/krill/get-started.rst

 Configure Krill
 ---------------

-You will need to create a minimum configuration file for Krill.
-At a minimum you should set your admin token, and you probably want to configure the path to Krill's data directory.

-Create a configuration file and set the following directives, using your own values of course.
+Create a configuration file containing the following directives, using your own values of course.
 You can give this file any name and store it anywhere, but here we will assume you will use the name `krill.conf` and store it under your Krill data_dir.